 2. Connect with as Many People as Possible

 Don’t be annoying or weird, but don’t be afraid to accept connection requests or offer to connect with the people LinkedIn suggests.
-You never know who might be valuable to know, even if it’s just that they’re connected to someone you want to meet (more on that below).
+You never know who might be valuable to know.

 When you do connect with someone, however, make sure to personalize the default message that LinkedIn uses for connection requests.
 You don’t have to make it elaborate or long, but do make it personal.
 If you can explain (or remind) someone why it makes sense to connect with you, they’ll be more likely to accept.